Next Start

 Shane Rodgers | District Service Manager, Penske Truck Leasing

 Diesel mechanics play a vital role in maintaining America’s transportation and energy infrastructure.
 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with experience and hard work.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.

 Diesel mechanics can be found in a variety of industries, including:77